lm3nitro/Projects/SIEM/Splunk/Splunk Install on Ubuntu 22.04.md

 I can also see the amount of events that had been sent to Splunk from the various sources:

 ![Pasted image 20240331153221](https://github.com/lm3nitro/Projects/assets/55665256/6f5a0928-7471-4ca2-840b-f3ed33af272f)

+### Summary:

+In this project I was able to install Splunk and also installed additional add-ons in order to better intergrate data from various sources.
+Sending this data from various sources will be included as part of other projects.
+Installing Splunk also allowed me to gain hands on experience with its funcctionalities, including data ingestion, search, and visualization.
+I also want to create variousdashboards and and use the different features to better viausalize the inforamtion that is important to me and pertinent to my enviornment.
+I highly recommend having a SIEM as part of your network to.
+The following benefits can be gained from it:
++ Threat detection
++ Centralized Monitoring
++ Incident response
++ Visibility into Network Activity
++ Learning Environment